The Ice Age and Origins of the Humber Watershed

 Overview of Geology of the Humber River

 The geology of the watershed generally consists of Quaternary sediments infilling an ancient fluvial valley system incised into the bedrock surface.
+This bedrock valley system drained the Upper Great Lakes basin into what is now the St. Lawrence River.

 There are four main geologic features present, including: